Nam-Duong427/CTF/reverse engineering/Need For Speed/solution.md

 And now the set_timer() function has dissapeared!

 Go to File -> Export Program and save it as Original File.
-Now just the new program!
+Now just run the new program!
 ```
 └─$ ./need-for-speed
 Keep this thing over 50 mph!